 Charged with theft?
 Protect your freedom and hire an experienced criminal defense attorney who will give your case the attention it deserves.
 Contact The Law Office of Elliott Kanter today.

 Theft ranges from everything from shoplifting to embezzlement to armed robbery.
 Likewise, the penalties for each crime vary.
 But remember, just because you are charged with the crime doesn’t mean that you are guilty.
-You need an experienced San Diego theft attorney with the Law Offices of Elliott N. Kanter.
+You need an experienced San Diego theft attorney with The Law Office of Elliott Kanter.
 Our lawyers know how to protect your rights.
 Fight for your rights.
-Contact the Law Offices of Elliott N. Kanter by phone or email us at email@example.com for a no-cost, no-obligation consultation.
+Contact The Law Office of Elliott Kanter for a no-cost, no-obligation consultation.

 There is also identity theft, but this is considered a white-collar crime.
 If you have been charged with any of these crimes, contact a criminal defense attorney at one of the top law firms for legal advice as soon as possible after you have been arrested.

 Shoplifting offenses are common in the state of California, but they should never be taken lightly.
 A shoplifting charge is considered petty theft in California.
 Petty theft is defined as the theft of goods valued at less than $950.

 California shoplifting (petty theft), can lead to fines and jail time.
 It is stated in the California Penal Code 490: